telehash/TMesh/TMesh.md

 Every mote calculates its own `z-index`, a uint8_t value that represents the resources it has available to assist with the mesh.
 It will vary based on the battery level or fixed power, as well as if the mote has greater network access (is an internet bridge) or is well located (based on configuration).

 The mote with the highest `z-index` in any neighborhood is known as the `local leader`.

+The z-index also serves as a window mask for all of that mote's receiving epoch windows by powers of two.

 ## Notes